 Allocate CPU and memory resources to the SEM VM

 By default, SEM deploys with 8GB of RAM and 2 CPUs on the VMware ESX(i) and Microsoft Hyper-V platforms.
-For SEM to work properly, you must allocate sufficient CPU and memory resources to the SEM VM.
-This topic describes how to check resource settings and make updates.
+For SEM to function properly, allocate sufficient CPU and memory resources to the SEM VM.

-See SEM system requirements in the SEM Installation Guide for hardware and software sizing requirements.
+See the SEM system requirements for hardware and software sizing requirements.

 About incoming data traffic

-The events appear in the Monitor view, pass through the rules engine for specified actions, and then move into a database for retrieval by the SEM Reports or nDepth search function.
+The events display in the Monitor view, pass through the rules engine for specified actions, and then move into a database for retrieval by the SEM Reports.
 To process the data in real time, SEM requires system resource reservations from the virtual appliance host.

-When the volume of traffic exceeds 15 million events per day, be sure to reserve additional system resources to support the additional data traffic.
+If your traffic volume exceeds 15 million events per day, reserve additional system resources to support the additional data traffic.

-The System resources settings shows the platform name, memory and CPU information, and the manager name, version, and IP address.
+The System resources window displays with details about the system resources.
 You can also access the one-click download debugs feature.